CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 In computer graphics, anti-aliasing is a software technique used to diminish stair-step like lines that should be smooth instead.
 This usually occurs when the resolution isn't high enough.
 In path tracing, we apply anti-aliasing by firing the ray with additional noise.
 If the ray is supposed to color pixel (x,y), we sample more colors around that pixel, and average them out to color pixel (x,y).

 The picture below explains the approach.
 My implementation is represented by the image on the right.
+A dot is a sample (ray), a square is a pixel.

 <p align="center">
   <img width="300" height="100" src="https://github.com/ziedbha/Project3-CUDA-Path-Tracer/blob/master/images/aa_exp.png"/>
 </p>

+### Performance & Optimization
+Anti-Aliasing has no impact on performance since it is essentially 2 more lines of code per ray.
+All rays do the same anti-aliasing computation, which means that no warps diverge.
+No further optimization needed.

 ## Depth of Field